Last updated: Spring 2022

 I. REGISTERING YOUR VEHICLE

 All faculty, staff and students who operate a vehicle on the College’s campus must register their vehicle and obtain a parking permit decal from the Office of Finance and Administration.
-Students attending the College must obtain their parking permit before the commencement of classes.
-The cost of the parking permit decal is $ 15.00 per year.
-Parking permits paid for prior to the start of the semester will have their permits given to them during Orientation.

-- Campus Security will issue a temporary parking permit decal that must be displayed from the rearview mirror.
+- 1. Guests of faculty, staff or students are subject to all parking regulations of the College.
+Campus Security may issue a temporary parking permit decal that must be displayed from the rearview mirror.

 III.
 GENERAL RULES

-- If you receive a parking ticket, Campus Security will place the ticket under the windshield wipers of your vehicle or hand the ticket to you.
+7. If you receive a parking ticket, Campus Security will place the ticket under the windshield wipers of your vehicle or hand the ticket to you.

-- Thaddeus Stevens College of Technology and the Commonwealth of Pennsylvania assume no responsibility or liability for loss or damage to any vehicle operating or parking on the College’s property.
+8. Thaddeus Stevens College of Technology and the Commonwealth of Pennsylvania assume no responsibility or liability for loss or damage to any vehicle operating or parking on the College’s property.

-- The College reserves the right to restrict parking for special purposes at any time.
+11. The College reserves the right to restrict parking for special purposes at any time.
 In addition, students are not allowed to park in a fire lane, handicapped space or next to trash dumpsters at any time.

-- Students must report the location of a disabled vehicle to Campus Security immediately.
+12. Students must report the location of a disabled vehicle to Campus Security immediately.
 Failure to report a disabled vehicle will be considered a parking violation.

-- Any vehicle, disabled or otherwise, posing a hazard to the safety and security of faculty, staff and students will be towed from campus at the expense of the owner/operator.
+13. Any vehicle, disabled or otherwise, posing a hazard to the safety and security of faculty, staff and students will be towed from campus at the expense of the owner/operator.

 IV.
 OFFENSES & FINES

-NOTE: In addition to the fines described below, parking violations will result in the disabling or towing of a vehicle as specified in sections VII.
-And VIII of these regulations.
+NOTE: In addition to the fines described below, parking violations may result in the disabling or towing of a vehicle as specified in sections VII and VIII of these regulations.

-- 1st Offense $10
+- 1st Offense: $10 fine

-- 2nd Offense $15
+- 2nd Offense: $15 fine

-- 3rd Offense $20 with boot warning
+- 3rd Offense: $20 fine

 V. PAYMENT OF FINES

-- Payment of parking fines or penalties may be made at the Business Office during normal business hours on business days.
+- 1. Payment of parking fines or penalties may be made at the Business Office during normal business hours on business days.
 The Business Office is located on the first floor of the Mellor Building.

-- Fines or penalties must be paid within five (5) business days from the date of issue.
+- 2. Fines or penalties must be paid within five (5) business days from the date of issue.